buttelab/10kimmunomes_v2/README.md

 We provide a summary of all the source code.
 This repository consists of an `10k Immunomes Source Code .pynb` file and five folders consitsting of javascript, csv, RData, .zip data, png/jpeg images, and ipynb notebook files.

-* [10k Immunomes Source Code .ipynb](https://github.com/buttelab/10kimmunomes_v2/blob/master/10k%20Immunomes%20Source%20Code%20.ipynb) This one file contains all of the code used to build the HarmonyRNA website.
-It is by far the most important file in the repository and where you should start reading. `app.R` launches an R shiny server.
+* [10k Immunomes Source Code .ipynb](https://github.com/buttelab/10kimmunomes_v2/blob/master/10k%20Immunomes%20Source%20Code%20.ipynb) This one file contains all of the code used to build the 10k Immunomes website.
+It is by far the most important file in the repository and where you should start reading. `10k Immunomes Source Code` launches an R shiny server.
 If you are unfamiliar with R shiny, you should do [tutorials](https://shiny.rstudio.com/tutorial/) on the R shiny website before continuing.
-The `app.R` file's code is broken up into two major sections the UI and Server.
+The `app.R` file's code is broken up into

+_BLANK_ major sections the ....
+UI and Server.
 The UI creates all of front the end elements of the website.
 The server section manages the backend code and manipulates the website interface in real-time.

-* [analytics](https://github.com/buttelab/10kimmunomes_v2/tree/master/analytics) This folder contains the images, datasets, and ComBat-Seq R files that are used by the R Shiny website.
-The dataset in `www` is the example dataset for the video tutorial.
-The R files are the original files from the [Combat-Seq github](https://github.com/zhangyuqing/ComBat-seq) repo.
-The only R file that is used in the website is `helper.R` which contains helper functions for the main ComBat-Seq function.
-The ComBat-Seq function was rewritten in `app.R` to accomadate R shiny features.
+* [analytics](https://github.com/buttelab/10kimmunomes_v2/tree/master/analytics) This folder consists of two javascript files.
+These files bring [google analytics](https://analytics.google.com/analytics/web/provision/#/provision) functionality to 10k Immunomes.
+This is used to track the nubmer of users visiting the site as well as to see what buttons they are clicking.
+The `analytics.ucsf.js` provides the feedback to google analytics that is tracked by the Butte lab team.
+The other fiel is the same code, but, at least previously, it sent data to nrthrop grommon for tracing.

 * [data](https://github.com/buttelab/10kimmunomes_v2/tree/master/data)